Inedo/inedo-docs/BuildMaster/builds/continuous-integration/source-control/svn.md

 ---
 title: Subversion
-subtitle: Working with Subversion (SVN) in BuildMaster
+subtitle: Integrating BuildMaster with Subversion (SVN)
-sequence: 100
+sequence: 700
-keywords: buildmaster, source-control, svn
+keywords: buildmaster, source-control, subversion
+show-headings-in-nav: true
 ---

-Regardless of what kind of repository your project's source code is hosted in, BuildMaster can build it!
-While the most popular source control management system has become Git, BuildMaster also supports various source control operations for Subversion, including:
+Before the introduction of Git, [Apache Subversion](https://subversion.apache.org/) was the industry standard for open-source source control systems.
+It is still however very commonly used for many open-source projects and throughout organizations around the world.

+BuildMaster is designed to work with Subversion to provide a self-managed CI/CD solution and supports the following source control functionality:

 | Operation | Description |
 |---|---|